ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 1. The client instance [requests access to the resource](#request).
 The client instance does not
-    send any interactions modes to the server.
+    send any interaction modes to the server.

 2. The AS determines that the request is been authorized,
     the AS grants access to the information